Fixed energy deals ending soon? Lock in before the July price cap rise

 Do I have to stay with my current supplier?

-No. You can choose a new tariff with your existing supplier or switch to another supplier.
-Your energy supply stays on during a switch.
+No. You can choose a new tariff with your existing supplier or switch to another.
+Your energy supply stays on during a switch, which is free and takes ~5 working days.

 Can I switch before my fixed tariff ends?